salesforcecli/plugin-orchestrator/messages/orchestrator.rules.eval.md

 Path to the JSON document file (dashboard, lens, etc.) that will be transformed by the rules.

-# flags.variables.summary
+# flags.values.summary

-Path to Analytics variables.json file.
+Path to values JSON file.

-# flags.variables.description
+# flags.values.description

-Path to the variables.json file containing variable definitions used in transformations.
-The file should contain a flat JSON object with key-value pairs.
-The CLI will automatically wrap these in the required Variables structure.
+Path to the JSON file containing values used in transformations.
+Can contain any JSON structure that matches your transformation rules.

 # flags.rules.summary